Transport: Rail

-Rail transport is where a train runs along a set of two parallel steel rails, known as a railway or railroad.
+Rail transport consists of wheeled vehicles running on tracks, which usually consist of two parallel steel rails, known as a railway or railroad.
 The rails are anchored perpendicular to ties (or sleepers) of timber, concrete, or steel, to maintain a consistent distance apart, or gauge.
 The rails and perpendicular beams are placed on a foundation made of concrete or compressed earth and gravel in a bed of ballast.
-Alternative methods include monorail and maglev.
+Alternative methods include monorail, maglev, and hyperloop.
+Dual gauge railways have three or four rails, allowing use by trains with two or three track gauges.
+For steep grades, a railway can use an additional toothed rack rail for traction.

-A train consists of one or more connected vehicles that operate on the rails.
-Propulsion is commonly provided by a locomotive, that hauls a series of unpowered cars, that can carry passengers or freight.
-The locomotive can be powered by steam, by diesel, or by electricity supplied by trackside systems.
-Alternatively, some or all the cars can be powered, known as a multiple unit.
-Also, a train can be powered by horses, cables, gravity, pneumatics, and gas turbines.
+A train consists of one or more connected vehicles that operate on the rails, known as rolling stock.
+Propulsion is commonly provided by a locomotive, which hauls a series of unpowered cars that carry passengers or freight.
+The locomotive can be powered by steam, diesel, gas turbine, or else electricity supplied by trackside systems.
+Some or all the cars can be powered, known as a multiple unit.
+A tram is similar to a train, but is generally smaller, travels shorter distances, and runs on rails that are integrated into the streets.
+Typically a tram is electric-powered, but they have also been propelled by horses, cables, gravity, or pneumatics.
 Railed vehicles move with much less friction than rubber tires on paved roads, making trains more energy efficient, though not as efficient as ships.

 Intercity trains are long-haul services connecting cities; modern high-speed rail is capable of speeds up to 350 km/h, but this requires specially built track.
-Regional and commuter trains feed cities from suburbs and surrounding areas, while intra-urban transport is performed by high-capacity tramways and rapid transits, often making up the backbone of a city's public transport.
+Commercial maglev transport in Shanghai runs at 460 km/h.
+Regional and commuter trains feed cities from suburbs and surrounding areas, while intra-urban transport is performed by high-capacity tramways and rapid transits, in many cases making up the backbone of a city's public transport.
 Freight trains traditionally used box cars, requiring manual loading and unloading of the cargo.
-Since the 1960s, container trains have become the dominant solution for general freight, while large quantities of bulk are transported by dedicated trains.
+Since the 1980s, container trains have become the dominant solution for general freight, while large quantities of bulk are transported by dedicated rolling stock.
+An example of the latter are specially designed tank cars for the transport of hazardous materials.